This post may contain affiliate links. Read the full disclosure here

-In truth you can use this tutorial to make a junk journal notebook for yourself but as its getting to be that time of year I have also reused some cut outs from my son’s Thomas the Tank Engine magazines to decorate my junk journal cover so I can gift it as a blank colouring book to my nephew who is nuts for Thomas!
+In truth you can use this tutorial to make a junk journal notebook for yourself but I made this one as a gift.
+I used some cut outs from my son’s Thomas the Tank Engine magazines to decorate my junk journal cover so I could gift it as a blank colouring book to my nephew who is nuts for Thomas!

 Step 1: Cut your cover to size

 I used the cardboard wrapper from a large dark chocolate bar as the cover of my colouring book.
 I cut it at one side and removed the excess flaps so that I just had a front and back cover and the spine.
 Mine was a thin rectangle that was a bit smaller than the envelopes I used for the pages but you could use a cereal box or something larger and cut it to exactly the shape you need.

 Even if you’ve signed up for paperless bank accounts and bills you still inevitably receive lots of junk mail in these white envelopes (designed to make the inside look more important than it is!).
 These are what I collected to use for my junk journal colouring book project.
 I also used one that had some red on it just for a bit of interest.
 You can play around and use whatever type of junk paper you have.
 The important points are:

 - make sure there is still enough blank space on the paper or envelope you are using so that it can be effectively used to colour or write notes.

 - The paper should be large enough that you can fold a seam for the spine of the book – see below.